Tom Sachs: Space Program

 Sachs had built numerous space-related sculptures throughout his career (such as Crawler, 2003 and Lunar Module (1:18), 1999).
-His obsession with space, and specifically the Apollo program of the 60s and 70s, culminated with his Space Program in 2007.
+His obsession with space, and specifically the Apollo program of the 1960s and 1970s, culminated with his Space Program in 2007.
 Sachs built a 1:1 model of the Apollo lunar module, a mission control with 29 closed-circuit video monitors, and outfitted two female astronauts with handmade Tyvek space suits.
-In October 2007 at Gagosian Gallery in Los Angeles, Sachs launched his spacecraft, landed on the moon, and explored its surface.
+In October 2007 at Gagosian Gallery in Los Angeles, Sachs launched his spacecraft, landed on the "Moon", and explored its surface.

 While the Apollo program was source of precedent, much of Sachs' Space Program is historically inaccurate, often humorously.
-The Lunar Excursion Module (LEM) was built full scale, but had many modifications that were probably not on any Apollo mission, including a fully stocked Vodka bar and a library (with titles such as Woman's Almanac).
+The Lunar Excursion Module (LEM) was built full-scale, but had many modifications that were probably not on any Apollo mission, including a fully stocked Vodka bar and a library (with titles such as Woman's Almanac).
 After the astronauts' first step, they used Sachs' handmade shotguns to "patrol the surface", before planting a flag and taking rock samples—by drilling into the gallery floor.
-Much of Apollo's TV footage was restaged using special effects sculptures that Sachs made himself, including ones that reproduced the Saturn V takeoff, the moon landing, and the reentry of Apollo's capsule in Earth's atmosphere.
+Much of Apollo's TV footage was restaged using special effects sculptures that Sachs made himself, including ones that reproduced the Saturn V takeoff, the Moon landing, and the reentry of Apollo's capsule in Earth's atmosphere.

 Sachs continues to work on developing the Space Program, noting after the exhibition in 2008, "The Space Program continues in full force...
-Such is the nature of improvised construction technique.".
-After collecting twelve pounds of "moon rock", he named each significant piece and encased them in carefully constructed display boxes, like with Florida.
+Such is the nature of improvised construction technique."
+After collecting twelve pounds of fake "Moon rocks", he named each significant piece and encased them in carefully constructed display boxes, like with Florida.
 In addition, Sachs allows followers to download an up-to-date "Moon Rock Report" that includes detailed information on each collected sample.

 In May 2012, Sachs opened the Space Program 2.0: MARS exhibit at the Park Avenue Armory in New York.
 Much of the 2007 Space Program equipment was included, as well as new bricolage sculptures for the challenges of colonizing Mars: Terraforming with poppy plants—and an accompanying opium tea ceremony—a Mars rover, and a solar-powered boombox.